 Gaining the funds that you need to get your DCIM project off the ground requires careful planning and consideration of multiple moving parts.
 Simplify the process with these five straightforward tips for getting your DCIM budget approved.

-1. Understand every step in the approval process.
+1. Understand every step of the approval process.

 Who is involved?
 What are their primary concerns or objections that need to be addressed?
 What key dates should you be aware of?
 From the decision makers and timelines down to the preferred format for your budget, make sure you’re addressing the details so your data center management software budget isn’t delayed or rejected based on a technicality.